- This is the Snow Peak S/4HANA, which is part of our research study.

 Why is that impressive?
 Is that a technology unique to SAP?
 Is this a computationally intensive or complex bit of functionality?
 This appears to be a feature of Hybris, not S/4HANA — and this is the problem with multi-application installations that are categorized by SAP under S/4HANA.

 There are no implementation or implementation timeline details about the case study.

 This is the type of company that would implement S/4AHANA, but the case study discusses things in S/4HANA as if they are new.
-Most of the statements come across as quite uninitiated and seem to imply that a lot of innovative things happened on the project when these are quite generic capabilities.
+Most of the statements come across as quite ignorant and seem to imply that a lot of innovative ideas happened on the project when these are quite generic capabilities.
 There is also the question of whether the overall suite was implemented.
 The only information presented that it might have been is the description of inventories.